AegirCoop/aegir-coop-docs/index.md

 Aegir Cooperative
 =================

-This site contains documentation related to the Aegir Cooperative.
+This site hostss documentation related to the Aegir Cooperative.
 It contains the following sections:

 * [By-laws](by-laws)
 * [Policies](policies)